boyonglin/google-maps-extension/README.md

 3. Search History: Saves up to 10 locations for quick redirection to Google Maps.
 4. Favorite List: Click the PATCH PLUS icon on the right to save.
 Import or export favorites as needed.
 5. Delete Mode: Simply check and delete items.
-6. Page Summary: Set up the API key to summarize the locations on the current page.
+6. Place Summary: Set up the API key to summarize the locations on the current page.
 Results will be preserved for 1 day.

 ---